wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 Generate a registration key in the vault.
 After you download the Azure Site Recovery Provider and install it on the VMM server, you'll use this key to register the VMM server in the vault.

-1. In the <!-- deleted by customization **Recovery Services** --><!-- keep by customization: begin --> <b>Recovery Services</b> <!-- keep by customization: end --> page, click the vault to open the Quick Start page.
+1. In the **Recovery Services** page, click the vault to open the Quick Start page.
 Quick Start can also be opened at any time using the icon.

 	![Quick Start Icon](./media/site-recovery-vmm-to-vmm/ASRE2EHVR_QuickStartIcon.png)